CodeFreezr/100-days-of-code/r1-log.md

 ### R1D21:
 Today Lesson was handling Environment-Variables (get/set) in golang and groovy System-, Go-Process or JVM-wide.
 The main obstacles to create a multiplatform solution for windows and unix-based systems are different storage stragies files / registry.

+### R1D22:
+Finishing my investigation on handling environment variable and starting a multipurpose proxy switch for java/groovy, go, git, vscode etc. This could be helpfull if you work at day in a office behind a firewall and after-hour all this setting doesnt work anymore.